Black Lives Matter holds court in sports

 She stated: “None of these deaths had to happen.
 For me, I just want everyone to know the names more.
 For me, just spreading awareness.
 I feel like the more people know the story, then the more interesting or interested they’ll become in it.”
 (AP, Sept.
 6)

-Jamal Murray, a talented guard with the NBA’s Denver Nuggets, has been wearing tennis shoes depicting Breonna Taylor image on one and George Floyd on the other, while playing in the “bubbled” NBA playoffs — meant to protect players from the coronavirus.
+Jamal Murray, a talented guard with the NBA’s Denver Nuggets, has been wearing tennis shoes depicting Breonna Taylor’s image on one and George Floyd’s on the other, while playing in the “bubbled” NBA playoffs — meant to protect players from the coronavirus.

 During a post-game interview on TNT, Murray explained what the shoes mean to him: “In life, you find things that hold value to you and things to fight for.
 And we found something worth fighting for, as an NBA, as a collective unit.
 And I use these shoes as a symbol to me to keep fighting. . . .
 They give me a lot of power.”
 (Aug.
 30)